gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 a test statistic of $F=0.768$ with the *numerator df* of 3, coming from $J-1$, and the *denominator df* of 90, coming from $n-2J=98-2*4=90$ and also provided in the ``Residuals`` row in the table, leading to an $F(3, 90)$-distribution for the test statistic under the null hypothesis.
+\index{ANOVA table}
-The p-value from this distribution is 0.515, showing little to no evidence against the null hypothesis.
+The p-value from this
+distribution is 0.515, showing little to no evidence against the null hypothesis.
 The conclusion is that there is insufficient evidence to claim that the slope coefficient for *du1* in explaining *du2* is different for